 Signs and Symptoms

 Symptoms of the UPJO may be an abdominal mass (felt on a routine exam by the primary care provider) or a urinary tract infection with fever, belly pain or back (flank) pain.
 The flank pain may be present even more so with increased fluid intake.
 Symptoms of a UPJO may not occur until the obstruction has progressed.
-Some kidney damage may have already occurred.
+High grade obstruction of the kidney can lead to kidney damage and loss of kidney function.
 Sometimes they are found after an injury to the back or abdomen occurs and imaging shows a swollen kidney.

 UPJO can be diagnosed with different imaging methods.
 The method depends upon the age of the baby or child.
-Common radiology tests include renal / bladder ultrasound, X-ray voiding cystourethrogram (VCUG) and Lasix renal scan.
+Common radiology tests include renal / bladder ultrasound and Lasix renal scan.